Ongoing travel

 We make our way back very quickly with nothing but a quick stop to get changed.
 I have dinner at the hotel again.
 Tacos de Camerons which are excellent.

 Day 7 (23.11) Day three on Magdalena Bay.
 We are back to four boats.
 Today, we make our way south without any additional natural wonders.
-The sea is more choppy again.
-But the baitballs are moving fast.
-“Muy rapido” is the word of the day.
-We still have good interactions.

 We move further south looking for signs of actions on the surface.
 All of a sudden the sea around us explodes and starts to boil.
 A pod of thousands of common dolphins passes in front of us.
 There are mothers with their juveniles.
-And there are even two Brydswhales in the mic.
+And there are even two Brydswhales in the mix.
 We do a couple of jumps to see them under the water.
 By the time we are done its again tens of boats and we leave.

 We head up the shore to second largest the sea lion colony in Mexico.
 But the sea lions are in no mood to play.
 The way back offers no further encounters.
 But on the other hand, what else can you expect.